What are the best trail cameras of 2017?

 The Bushnell Essential E3 is also right up there - great video, photos and detection, but a little slower on trigger speeds, not quite as good with batteries and missing some nice features like a colour screen.

 If you want to get your hands on the any of the trail cameras mentioned above, they're all available at The NatureSpy shop for a great price, and include free P&P and a free SD card.
-You can also get £5 off any of these cameras with coupon code: bestof2017 for a limited time.
 All proceeds support our non-profit environmental work.